neonexus/sails-react-bootstrap-webpack/README.md

 ### Custom Configuration Options

 These options are **NOT** part of the [Sails Configuration Options](https://sailsjs.com/documentation/reference/configuration), but are ones built for this custom repo.
-All of these options can be overwritten in the `config/local.js`, just like every other option.
+All of these options can be overridden in the `config/local.js`, just like every other option.
 If the option path is `sails.config.security.checkPwnedPasswords`, then you would add:

 ```javascript
 {